PhoenixGlobal/APEX-Blockchain-CLI/CLI commands.md

 1. Registered alternative producer

-  <code>producer reg -from Vitalik1 -url www.test.com -country china -address 浦江金融国际广场 -longitude 20 -latitude 40 -company APEX_NETWORK -gasPrice 300g</code>
+  <code>producer reg -from Vitalik1 -url www.test.com -country china -address 浦江金融国际广场 -longitude 20 -latitude 40 -company APEX_NETWORK -gasPrice 300g -witness AP8AP8iUQsnpbT73LkpBS8oNzSRGJAvBoVE</code>

    Parameter interpretation
    * from:the account where the asset come from.
 Omit it if you want to send your tokens to the default account in the active wallet.